csurgay/ansible-training/exercises/02_TroubleshootConfig/README.md

 # Exercise 2.
 Troubleshooting Ansible Configuration

-### In this exercise the following steps will be cerried out:
+### In this exercise the following subjects will be covered:

 1. Participants are instructed to form group of pairs
 2. One member shall introduce some failure to the Ansible configuration